BUY

 empty case ejection.

-This testers also found:
+This tester also found:

 -